 Moonlight for Extra Income in Residency

-If you’re hungry to get ahead or simply hungry and want to eat more, moonlighting might be a good option for you to earn extra money.
-Unfortunately, not all residents have the opportunity to moonlight, but it's definitely something to look into.
+If you’re hungry to get ahead, or simply hungry and want to eat more, moonlighting might be a good option for you to earn extra money.
+Not all residents have the opportunity to moonlight, but it’s definitely something to look into.